 When creating a brand colour, you should pick a base, accent and neutral:

-Your brand colours are on your website, logo, store design, advertisements, packaging and more importantly than ever in all your social media channels.
+Your brand colours are on your website, logo, store design, advertisements, packaging and stationery and more importantly than ever in all your social media channels.
 They must ensure your brand colours reflect your brand personality and appeal to your target market.